-- You do not need to do anything as a result of this test, but if you have questions about it, talk to your doctor. - If your relatives would like to be tested, they should ask their GP about CF carrier testing.
+- You do not need to do anything as a result of this test but if you have questions about it, talk to your doctor. - If you can provide details of a relative with CF or who is a known carrier, we could investigate further. - If your relatives would like to be tested, they should ask their GP about CF testing.